ACKREIK/coding-intro/index.md

 ## Introduction
+Welcome, this is an introduction into Roblox coding the way I would do it.
+Nothing needs to be done in chronological order but it is recommended.

 Code is built with a lot of different things, variables, functions, loops, and data streams.
 Variables are especially important and have many distinct types.
 The most important of the bunch are Booleans which store true & false, int values that carry numbers, and string values.
 Inside of normal machine code you can use other scripts functions and components by referencing them.